susy-bakaa/ffxiv-raid-sim/README.md

 # In development fights

-Fights listed here have unfinished timelines that don't work yet, the bots are not finished and will die to mechanics, the timeline is not fully implemented yet or the timings require more work.
+Fights listed here have unfinished timelines that don't work yet, the bots are not finished and will die to mechanics, the timeline is not fully implemented yet, the timings require more work or it is not present on the public release of the application yet. (dev branch)

 - The Weapon's Refrain (Ultimate) (UWU)
 	- Phase 5 (The Ultima Weapon)